Author Linda Wood Rondeau believes:

 ABOUT LINDA WOOD RONDEAU

 I have found this to be true in my personal life as well.
 Though my first marriage ended in disappointment, I have been married to my current spouse for nearly forty years.
-Not only did God right my mistakes, but through the struggle of single parenting, God led me to a long career in human services.
+Not only did God correct my mistakes, but through the struggle of single parenting, God led me to a long career in human services.
 Now he has called me to share this truth with you, my readers.

 I am a cancer survivor and a recovering food addict, a mother, grandmother, aunt, sister, cousin, and friend, among a host of life’s adventures.
 In each instance, God has turned my disappointments, struggles, and failures into something beautiful.
 Life lessons I might never have learned otherwise.

 While strolling through this website, be sure to visit my blog where I feature Fiction Fridays, reviews of other authors’ books, and Tuesday’s Treasure, a new devotional or review of a nonfiction book.
 Snark and Sensibility.
+In addition, I write a blog for writers on the spiritual aspects of our calling … Preparing the Sacrifice.

 My book page will give you excerpts and added information regarding other publications.
 I am always looking for reviewers.
 If interested, feel free to message me or email me.